 Camping: The U.S. Army Corps of Engineers operates all parks at Cottage Grove Lake.
 To make reservations, call the National Reservation Service at 1-877-444-6777 or go to the Pine Meadows campgrounds' website.

-Pine Meadows developed campground: Open May 18 - Sept.
-10 (last night to camp is 9/9).
+Pine Meadows developed campground: Open: mid May - mid Sept.
 It has 85 campsites, paved roads, flush toilets, showers, dump station, campfire rings, picnic tables, gate attendants, children's play area and a marked but unsupervised swim area (no hookups) with a life jacket loaner station.
 Fees: $22 per night per site; $6 per day, per extra vehicle.

-Pine Meadows primitive campground: Open: May 25 - Sept.
-3 (last night to camp is 9/2).
+Pine Meadows primitive campground: Open: mid May - mid Sept.
 This is a minimally-developed campground with 15 individual campsites, vault toilets, drinking water, gravel roads, picnic tables, fire rings, no hookups and no showers (primitive sites are reserved as Pine Meadows Campground sites A-O).
 Fees: $14 per night, per site; $6 per day, per extra vehicle.

 Birding: The reservoir is a designated stop along the Big River Loop of the Willamette Valley Birding Trail.
 This trail is a self-guided driving tour that includes 138 birding hotspots.
 Visitors can see rare birds like the purple martin, the willow flycatcher and the yellow-breasted chat near Cottage Grove Lake.
 Osprey and purple martins nest in structures maintained by the Corps.

 Day-use parks: Cottage Grove Lake has four day-use only parks, three on the lakeshore and one on the river immediately below the dam.
-All are open May 11-Sept.
-9, and are closed daily from dusk until 8:00 a.m.
+All are open mid May - mid Sept. and are closed daily from dusk until 8:00 a.m.
 There is no fee for day-use areas and there are no group picnic areas or shelters available for reservations.
 For more information, call the Willamette Valley Project Park Ranger Office at (541) 942-5631.

 Lakeside Park: Located on London Road just past the dam, Lakeside Park has paved roads and parking lots, flush toilets, picnic tables and fire rings.
 There is a boat launch ramp with a courtesy dock located near the entrance to the park.
 The boat ramp is open year-round and has a life jacket loaner station.